Caus Castle: History

 The early outer earthworks of the site are probably an Iron Age hillfort, while the later motte-and-bailey is of Norman construction.

-Roger le Corbet (or Fitz Corbet) was granted several manors in Shropshire in 1069 by William the Conqueror as the Barony of Caus for his role in the Norman conquest and invasion of England.
+Roger le Corbet (or Fitz Corbet) was granted several manors in Shropshire in 1069 by William the Conqueror as the Barony of Caus for his role in the Norman Conquest and invasion of England.
 They were named after his Normandy estate in the Pays de Caux, in France.
 The Corbets owed fealty to Roger de Montgomery, the first Earl of Shrewsbury to help control Welsh Marches with absolute control over their demesne.
 Caus Castle was built by Roger le Corbet in the late 11th century as a high motte with a very small summit on which stood a tower and a strongly defended inner bailey.

 The castle was sufficiently important that the Crown took an interest in its maintenance.
 Henry II of England had it garrisoned in 1165.

+The Welsh Prince Llywelyn the Great (1173-1240) is believed to have spent part of his childhood at Caus after his widowed mother Marared remarried into the Corbet family.

 In 1198 Roger Corbet re-built the tower, keep and curtain wall in stone.
 During the late 12th century a town or borough was founded in the large outer bailey.
 A royal grant of 50 marks was made in 1263 towards further building work when D-shape towers were added to the curtain wall.
 The town contained a church of St Margaret as well as the castle's church of St Nicholas, and the names of two thoroughfares, Castle Street and St Margaret Street are recorded.
 On the death of Beatrice Corbet in 1347, Caus passed to the Earl of Stafford.
 At its height, the borough had 58 burgesses resident in 1349, a year coinciding with the arrival of the Black Death in England.

 Caus (alternatively spelt Caux or Cause) was garrisoned by the Seneschal Griffith ap Ieuan ap Madoc ap Gwenwys against the rebellion of Owain Glyndŵr in the 15th century, but following calls from Welsh graduates in law and students in the University of Oxford he changed sides and supported Glyndŵr.
 As a result, his family lands and role at Caus Castle were forfeited in 1404, only to be restored by Henry V of England in 1419 after his sons Ieuan ap Griffith and Sir Gruffudd Vychan captured John Oldcastle for Lord Charlton of Powys.